about

 The mix of my Japanese father and my Oregon born and raised-on-a-farm mother made an incongruent world where a beautiful Kannon (goddess of mercy) shared the same space as a polyester afghan blanket.
 Living with that mix makes me love that same odd mix in chinoiserie (the European art/design made in a Chinese style).
 That wrongness is right to me.

 My hands have touched, brushed and molded the art.
 Figurative elements connect the viewer with an emotional alliance and an implied story.
 The plot is open to interpretation and embellishment.
-Exploration reveals cultivated references: animism, Americana, class, history, consumerism, humor, decorative arts, Buddhism, and love of beauty.
+Exploration reveals cultivated references: animism, Americana, class, history, consumerism, humor, decorative arts, Shintoism, and love of beauty.

 Transformation of space invigorates my spirit.
 I incorporate drawing, ceramic sculpture, oil painting, wood, bronze, concrete, light, and other materials, bringing a feeling of warmth and connection to magnify experiential qualities.